Summer 2022 Tuition PT

 *All students pay the above tuition rate (Off-Site) as long as they take courses at an off-site campus (Baltimore, Shady Grove and Washington DC).

-*As of Summer 2020, the Tech Fee is charged for students taking any Summer courses
+*As of Summer 2020, the Tech Fee is charged for students taking any Summer courses.

 College Park Mandatory Fee*

-(Per fall, spring and summer semester)
+(Per fall, spring, summer I and summer II semester)

 $76.50- 8 credits or less

 $125 per semester

 For more information about the summer mandatory fee for courses taken at the College Park campus, please visit the Office of Extended Studies' website.